Learn From Our Experience

 Sticky Fingers & Toes

-All the learning was evaluated by Dr Susan Young of the University of Exeter, available as a download below.
+An exciting collaboration between Somerset Arts Promoters and Somerset’s Early Years professionals.
+All the learning was evaluated by Dr Susan Young of the University of Exeter, available as a download here.

-Zest was an action research project which demonstrated the fact that quality of creativity is enhanced when young children have access to a wide range of materials.
-This also applies when children are given the responsibility to explore, discover and be creative and are supported by an interested and talented practitioner who can scaffold their learning experiences.
+Zest was an action research project, which demonstrated the fact that quality of creativity is enhanced when young children have access to a wide range of materials.
+The project was evaluated by Dr Susan Young of the University of Exeter & Dr Kerry Chappell, see report here.